404md/www/README.md

 ### Contact Form

-Checks user input data and sends in there is no invalid data.
+Checks user input data and sends email if there is no invalid data.

 * Protected by Google reCaptcha;
 * Sends emails through AWS.SES.